-New student hub building reusing an outdated reinforced concrete frame building.
+The new student hub building is reusing an outdated reinforced concrete frame building.
 No new NIA was created in this development.
-By refurbishing and saving as much of the existing materials as possible, the embodied carbon component related to substructure and superstructure for the project is just 49 kgCO2e/m2.
-Design and construction works have been extensive including existing structure verification, carbon-fibre strengthening, further modifications and new structural additions of various scale.
+By refurbishing and saving as much of the existing materials as possible, the embodied carbon component related to the substructure and superstructure for the project is just 49 kgCO2e/m2.
+Design and construction works have been extensive, including existing structure verification, carbon-fibre strengthening, further modific